PhumzileNala/karoo-co-sales-performance-dashboard/README.md

 ## 🎯 Business Objective

-To analyse Karoo & Co.'s 2025 sales data, identify meaningful business trends, and provide data-driven recommendations through interactive Business Intelligence dashboards.
+The primary objective of this project was to transform raw sales data into meaningful business insights using Microsoft Power BI.
+By analysing trends across regions, products, sales channels, customer segments and marketing campaigns, the dashboard supports data-driven decision-making through clear visualisations and actionable recommendations.
 ---

 ## Tools Used